 If students are suspected of a policy violation, hall staff may request proof of identification to verify age.
 Staff reserve the right to search bags, refrigerators, University owned furniture, personal items, and coolers.
 Students are not immune to arrest or civil prosecution for underage drinking in a residence hall or apartment.
 Staff are there to ensure safety in the community by enforcing polices.
 If an issue arises concerning alcohol, please contact the staff.

 In addition to being illegal, gambling is considered detrimental to the environment in the residence halls and is not permitted.
 Wisconsin statutes expressly forbid gambling in any form.
 Students who violate this law subject themselves to possible disciplinary action.

-Solicitation is defined as any activity that seeks to entice or gain support from resident students at Marquette.
+Solicitation is defined as any activity that seeks to entice or gain support from students at Marquette.
 Therefore, this policy applies to a wide range of activities, all of which are prohibited unless specifically approved by Residence Life.
-These activities may include advertising, selling, petitioning, campaigning for political candidates, distributing flyers in mail boxes and surveying residence hall students by telephone, mail or in person.
+These activities may include advertising, selling, petitioning, campaigning for political candidates, distributing flyers in mailboxes and surveying students by telephone, mail or in person.

-Posters and signs in student rooms and windows are permissible provided they are in good taste.
-Residents may post signs, notices or posters on their doors as long as they do not damage the doors.
-Students may be asked remove items from their doors if the item may be considered offensive to their community.
+Residents may post signs, notices or posters on their own doors as long as they do not damage the doors.
+Students may be asked to remove items from their doors or windows if the item may be considered offensive to their community.
 Students are not allowed to post unapproved items in common areas.
 See the hall director for approval.